School of Library and Information Studies at the University of Alberta: Doctorate of Philosophy

 The school has an individual interdisciplinary PhD opportunity for which another department on campus serves as the home department.

 Experiential learning

-SLIS offers LIS 590 Practicum each Fall and Spring.
-Students are able to pursue placements locally, nationally and internationally.

 Partners’ Week is a volunteer program that connects students with LIS professionals in Edmonton, to discover more about work environments, different types of employment, and issues facing librarians in the workplace.

 The U of A offers numerous networking events throughout the year including the annual student-run Forum for Information Professionals conference, career talks, and research colloquiums.

 SLIS has a document with a complete overview of student professional development activities at the school.

 Research

 Research conducted by professors and students at SLIS is highly valued and encouraged.
 The school fosters an interest in diverse topics in library and information studies and encourages their students and faculty to explore any area of interest.
 Current areas of research that faculty are engaged with include critical approaches in LIS; digital libraries; expressive freedom; human computer interaction; human information interaction; information ethics, retrieval, and sharing; interactive information retrieval; knowledge management; learning and data analytics; online communities; open education practices and resources; open source software; platforms, publishing, media, and LIS; rural broadband; social informatics; telecommunications policy; and web archiving.
 The annual Forum for Information Professionals is another event where students are able to showcase their research projects and share them with other information professionals in this student-run one-day conference.